 you by phone or by mail.
 If changes occur while on tour, your Vantage Cruise Director or local representative will notify you.

-During your river cruise you'll be accompanied by an experienced, English-speaking
+During your expedition cruise or small ship ocean cruise, you'll be accompanied by an experienced, English-speaking

 will also benefit from the insights of Regional Expert guides.
-Both your Expedition Leader and Regional Experts can give you suggestions on the best restaurants,
+Both your Cruise Director and Regional Experts can give you suggestions on the best restaurants,

 shops, and local sights; help coordinate optional tours and excursions; and assist